geilt/Wordpress-Database/README.md

 * *select*
   * Normal text field.

-*File and Image sections use a custom form of the Wordpress Uploaded provided and autoloaded into the Wordpress Admin backend when dealing with the registered post type.*
+*File and Image sections use a custom form of the Wordpress Media Box Uploader which we provided and autoloaded into the Wordpress Admin backend when dealing with the registered post type.* This is all done inline, there is no separate .js file loaded.

 ##Helper functions